 Victoria, B.C.
 Weather & Climate

 Located in a sub-Mediterranean zone, Victoria, British Columbia enjoys the mildest climate in Canada and the driest summers.
-Victoria boasts an average of 2,183 hours of sunshine yearly, and an eight month frost free season.
-Average annual rainfall is 26.2 inches (compared to over 50 inches in New York).
-The average monthly rainfall in winter is 5 cm (2 inches) and in the summer is less than 2.5 cm (1 inch).
+Victoria boasts an average of 2,193 hours of sunshine yearly, and an eight month frost free season.
+Average annual rainfall is 84 cm or 33.1 inches (compared to over 50 inches in New York).
+The average monthly rainfall in winter is 13.5 cm (5.3 inches) and in the summer is less than 2.5 cm (1 inch).*